DataDynam/vision-based-attendance-system/README.md

 ## Architecture:
 The system architecture involves multiple input data sources mainly live streams (Videos) from environment cameras, processing unit, storage unit and an output- a reliable employees attendance/activity database on a web application.
 ## Modules:
-The project has four main modules, Data Acquisition, Computer Vision processing, Attendance logic and a web applicati
+The project has four main modules, Data Acquisition, Computer Vision processing, Attendance logic and a web application.
+Each goes through detailed steps to achieve the system's goals.

+For more details on each module and the system